Houston Motorcycle Accident Attorney

 - Punitive damages.
 If a defendant’s behavior indicated a total lack of concern for the safety of others, involved any criminal activity, or otherwise exceeds the scope of typical negligence, the jury may award punitive damages to the plaintiff to discourage similar behavior in the future.
 Texas law caps punitive damages at either $200,000 or twice the amount of the plaintiff’s economic damages plus the plaintiff’s non-economic damages.
 It’s important to note that this cap does not apply if the defendant committed a felony in the course of causing the plaintiff’s injuries.

-A Houston motorcycle accident has the potential to cause devastating injuries and long-term economic difficulty without proper representation.
+Motorcycle collisions have the potential to cause devastating injuries and long-term economic difficulty without proper representation.
 Injured riders and passengers should work quickly after a motorcycle accident for the best chances of securing compensation for these losses.
 The statute of limitations for filing a personal injury claim is two years in Texas, starting on the date the accident occurred.

 Who is Liable in a Motorcycle Wreck?